 - Instagram Insights

 You might also choose to use an analytics and tracking tool such as Google Analytics.
-This is a great option if you want to track your social media and website metrics.
+This is an excellent option if you want to track your social media and website metrics.
 Lastly, as we reviewed earlier, many social media management tools have monitoring and tracking features automatically built-in.

 Please note: social posts do not need to be published through HubSpot to appear in the social reports.
 When you connect a social media account to HubSpot, the last 60 days of social post data will be pulled in automatically.